 Struggle as we might to describe actually-existing US democracy as a ‘shining city on a hill’, the myth of America has been so successfully exported that the death throes of Donald Trump’s presidency are nonetheless unnerving.
 British observers are right to talk of a wannabe coup, however incompetent and vague its execution.
 They are correct in laying the blame at Trump’s door, in regarding him as malign and dangerous, and in hoping that he will be swiftly impeached, or somehow removed under the 25th Amendment to the US Constitution.
 And there is truth in the view that all of this was predictable: if the writing wasn’t on the wall, it had certainly been on Twitter.

 Even before the rioting, this week boded ill for the future.
 The attempt by some high-profile Republican ‘lawmakers’ to delay the certification of last November’s election may have been a cynical attempt to woo Trump’s base ahead of the next Republican presidential primaries, but it fed a dangerous stab-in-the-back myth.
-Who knows how Trump’s lie that the election was ‘stolen’ will further poison America in the years to come, or at what the cost to the rest of the world?
+Who knows how Trump’s lie that the election was ‘stolen’ will further poison America in the years to come, or at what cost to the rest of the world?

 Who indeed?
 We don’t, and nor any other British onlookers.
 But many have been quick to draw lessons for politics at home, or simply to turn America’s turmoil into a proxy skirmish in their own cherished political wars.

 The gotchas were obvious and fast in coming.
 Photographs of Theresa May and Boris Johnson meeting the president in their official capacity as prime minister were tweeted as evidence of personal enthusiasm for Trump himself.
 Stopwatches were set to see how slow cabinet members would be to repudiate him, with Priti Patel deemed ‘a Trump fellow-traveller’ for stopping short of direct condemnation in an interview on Sky News.
-(Although she later told BBC Breakfast that ‘His comments directly led to the violence and so far he’s failed to condemn that violence, and that is completely wrong.’)
+(She later told BBC Breakfast that ‘His comments directly led to the violence and so far he’s failed to condemn that violence, and that is completely wrong.’)

 Others brought up past comments by Johnson.
 ‘If Trump can fix North Korea and the Iran nuclear deal then I don’t see why he’s any less of a candidate for the Nobel Peace Prize than Barack Obama,’ said the then foreign secretary while on a trip to the US, seeking to convince the administration not to pull out of the Iran nuclear deal.
 Or there was his private comment ‘I am increasingly admiring of Donald Trump’, a not obviously serious remark made in reference to the president’s negotiating style.
 Such statements, it is claimed, are proof of sycophancy, if not common cause, on Johnson’s part.
 The government was on the wrong side of history.